cloudflare/actors/README.md

 ## Features

 - [Request Handler](https://github.com) to easily define entrypoints to your Actor, Worker, or Request
+- [Lifecycle Methods](https://github.com) enable you to tap into important lifecycle events
 - [Persistent Properties](https://github.com) that store property values between requests and evictions
-- [RPC](https://github.com) into other Actors with a simple `MyActor.get('id')` interface
+- [RPC Interface](https://github.com) into other Actors with a simple `MyActor.get('id')` interface
-- [Instances Names](https://github.com) define the unique identifier of your Actor from within the class definition
-- [Track Instances](https://github.com) track and access all instances that have been created
+- [Managing Instances](https://github.com) track, delete, and access all instances that have been created
-- [Delete Instance](https://github.com) delete existing individual instances
-- [Location Hints](https://github.com) allow you to control the location of your Actor
+- [Location Placement](https://github.com) allow you to control the location of your Actor
-- [Access Identifiers](https://github.com) grants access to the unique identifier of your Actor with `this.identifier`
-- [Storage Helpers](https://github.com) to easily interact with the storage such as SQL migrations
+- [SQL Migrations](https://github.com) to apply migrations to the SQLite storage
-- [Alarm Helpers](https://github.com) that allow you to set multiple alarms
-- [Socket Helpers](https://github.com) makes handling websocket connections easier
-- [Queue Helpers](https://github.com) for enqueing functions to run sequentially
+- [Multiple Alarms](https://github.com) set any number of alarms by timestamp, delay, or cron

+And many more features, check out the [Examples](./examples) for more information.

 ## Getting Started